WordweaverProject/spec/PROTOCOL.md

   * The following are the meanings of various incorrect counters:
     * The self counter is too high: You've missed a message from the sender in this conversation.
     * The others counter is too high: You've missed a message from someone else in this conversation.
-    * The global counter is too high: You've missed a message from the sender, but if the self counter is correct it's not in this conversation.
     * The self counter is too low: The sender is being impersonated in this conversation.
     * The others counter is too low: The sender missed a message from someone.
-    * The global counter is too low: The sender is being impersonated, but if the self counter isn't low it's uncertain whether they're being impersonated in this conversation.
 * Sending a message with an invalid signature.
   * This only occurs when a message is forged.
   * A serious alarm should be raised.